Phippsburg Historical Society - Established 1961

-Ada M. Haggett explained the formative process in a Bath Daily Times article dated July 15th 1961.”At a Phippsburg selectman’s meeting in December, John G. Morse of Winnegance, Arthur Bowker, Mark Harrington , James Chambers, Mrs. Edward McNulty and Mrs. Peter Isaacson of Popham, Mr. & Mrs. Stanwood Gilman of Ashdale, Mrs. Raymond Wyman of Small Point and Mrs. Newbold R. H. Varian of Sebasco at a Civil War Centennial planning meeting, wound up as beginning of the greatest future interest of her life.”
+In a Bath Daily Times article dated July 15, 1961 Ada M. Haggett explained the formative process.”At a Phippsburg selectman’s meeting in December, John G. Morse of Winnegance, Arthur Bowker, Mark Harrington , James Chambers, Mrs. Edward McNulty and Mrs. Peter Isaacson of Popham, Mr. & Mrs. Stanwood Gilman of Ashdale, Mrs. Raymond Wyman of Small Point and Mrs. Newbold R. H. Varian of Sebasco at a Civil War Centennial planning meeting, wound up as beginning of the greatest future interest of her life.”

 Since 1961, Phippsburg Historical Society has opened its doors every summer for curious visitors to visit and learn about the history of the town.
 PHS also encourages visitors to come and do genealogical research or just relive old times.

 PHS has had two major renovations since the organization was founded..
-One was in 1992 when an addition was built on to the museum which was dedicated to the life of Jane Poliquin.
-Also in 2007 another addition was built to make room for modern facilities and a research room.
+One was in 1992 when an addition was built on to the museum which was dedicated to the life of Jane Poliquin.then In 2007 another addition was built to make room for modern facilities and a research room.
 This was made possible with support of members and especially the bequest of the Simonatis family.

 The society has also published several books containing well researched articles written by society members on remembrances of early life in Phippsburg.
 Two copies are for sale currently and a third volume is in the works.